- Related Links

 Through a partnership between Taylor University and the King Sejong Institute Foundation, in Seoul, South Korea, Taylor students have unique chances to study Korean and experience Korean culture right here in Upland, Indiana.
 This is only the second campus of the King SeJong Institute, and the only Christian campus, established in the midwestern United States.

-Bachelor of Arts students can fulfill their University language requirement by taking two years of Korean language.
-Taylor students can also complete a several liberal arts requirements through Korean cultural classes and history classes.
+Bachelor of Arts students can fulfill their degree language requirement by taking two years of the Korean language, taught by Korean speakers.
+All Taylor students can complete liberal arts requirements through Korean cultural classes and history classes.

-Even if you don’t travel to South Korea, all Taylor students can participate in Korean cultural festivals and activities each semester.
+Not planning to study abroad in South Korea?
+All Taylor students can participate in Korean cultural festivals and activities each semester.
 You can eat Korean food, learn cultural dances, listen to K-Pop music, and hear about the country’s Hallyu (Korea Wave of Korean Pop Culture).

-Through Taylor’s partnership with Handong University and the commitment of the Modern Languages department, the King Sejong Institute has chosen Taylor University as one of its allotted 200 global partners—11th in the United States and 2nd in the Midwest region.
+Through Taylor’s partnership with Handong University and the commitment of the Modern Languages department, the King Sejong Institute is one of its allotted 200 global partners—11th in the United States and 2nd in the Midwest region.